mogheess/instaquran/README.md

 - **Verse Selection**: Choose any verse from the Quran by specifying chapter and verse numbers.
 - **Customizable Design**: Select from various background options including gradients and images.
 - **Bilingual Display**: Show verses in both Arabic and English translations.
-- **Easy Sharing**: Download images or share directly to social media platforms.
+- **Easy Sharing**: Download images or copy to share directly to social media platforms.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.

 ## Tech Stack